-- a) is exaggerated, as no group/individual has ever attempted to acquire biological agents during a disease outbreak. - b) is heightened by the possibility that people with legitimate access to the designated facilities/samples could exploit that access for illicit activity. - c) is high, as biological agents are easy to weaponise, once they are acquired. - d) is low, because isolating an agent in its natural environment is difficult and requires significant technical knowledge.
+- a) is exaggerated, as no group/individual has ever attempted to acquire biological agents during a disease outbreak. - b) is heightened by the possibility that people with legitimate access to the designated facilities/samples could exploit that access for illicit activity. - c) is high, as biological agents are easy to weaponise, once they are acquired. - d) is high, because isolating an agent in its natural environment does not require significant technical knowledge.

-3. Based on the case study of the 2014/2015 Ebola outbreak in West Africa, as presented in Chapter 5, it is evident that
+3. The case study of the 2014/2015 Ebola outbreak in West Africa, as presented in Chapter 5, shows that

-- a) the possible biosecurity risks are not limited to attempts at the deliberate acquisition of samples. - b) the potential for mishandling disease samples is low. - c) any hypothetical attempt to use the virus as a weapon of terror would require extensive technical expertise. - d) response teams are properly trained to pay a close attention to biosafety and biosecurity practices.
+- a) the possible biosecurity risks are not limited to attempts to deliberately acquire disease samples. - b) the potential for mishandling disease samples is low. - c) it is possible to use the virus as a weapon of terror without extensive technical expertise. - d) response teams are properly trained to pay close attention to both biosafety and biosecurity practices.